sicmosh/cm13.0_device_tree_xiaomi_hennessy/README.md

 ### Credits:
-  - nofearnohappy & Co
+  - nofearnohappy & Co for RN2 device tree
-  - lbule
+  - lbule for RN2 dev
   - Smosia
   - The CyanogenMod Team